sathrey24/Rent-a-car/README.md

 1. **Mobile Responsiveness**: This application was designed to be mobile responsive

-2. **User rent extension request**: A user can request to extend any of their current rentals
+2. **User rental extension request**: A user can request to extend any of their current rentals

-2. **User cancel rent request**: A user can request to cancel any of their current rentals
+2. **User cancel rental request**: A user can request to cancel any of their current rentals